-DIY Hair: My Experience With the No-Poo Movement
+DIY Hair: My Experience With the No Shampoo Movement

 We're caught in a conspiracy!
 So apparently shampoo is bad for you.
 Who knew, right?

 Well, the chemicals in it strip your own hair of its natural oils, which cause it to be dry after washing.
-Your head gets confused, and starts over-producing oils - which is why your hair will get super greasy after a few days.
+Your head gets confused and starts over-producing oils, which is why your hair will get super greasy after a few days.
 What the government DIDN'T tell you is that these oils are actually good for you, in moderation.
-To moderate them, you gotta quit the poo!
+To moderate them, you gotta quit shampoo!

 1. Baking Soda and Vinegar

 amount of time

 amount of beauty

 average and lame

 So here's what you have to do: get rid of your shampoo and conditioner, and instead substitute baking soda and apple cider vinegar.
 Seems weird, right?
 Well, the baking soda will absorb the grease, and apple cider vinegar smooths and shines.
 It smells funny, but the smell doesn't carry once your hair is dried.

 You can use the baking soda as a powder, or mix it with a bit of water to form a paste.
 This will act as your shampoo.
 You should mix equal parts of vinegar and water, and use this as your conditioner.